 I’ve seen her now:)

-This may help you see what is keeping you stuck with your IBS.
+This may help you see part of what is keeping you stuck with your IBS.